aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 ## External Claims System Integration
    - Using `External Claims System Integration` tab, adjuster can view policyholders information from 3rd Party Claims Systems such as Socotra, Guidewire, etc.
-   - For the DEMO purpose, we have the API integration enabled for Socotra and Guideqire.
-This page wont work if you don't have the Claims system credentials updated as enviornment variables to `gp-fsi-claimsprocessing-3P-integration` Lambda function or provided correctly in the `deploy.sh` file.
+   - For the DEMO purpose, we have the API integration enabled for Socotra and Guidewire.
+This page will work if you have the Claims system credentials updated as the enviornment variables in the `deploy.sh` file.

 Note: To potentially achieve more accurate or tailored results, we encourage you to experiment with editing the prompts you provide to the model (edit the prompts given in `GP-FSI-ClaimsProcessing-FM` DynamoDB table).
 By modifying the prompts, you can often guide the model to generate outputs that are more closely aligned with your requirements.